DDDDaren/semantic-scholar-search/README.md

 - `searches`: Records search queries and parameters
 - `papers`: Stores paper metadata and download status

+## Known Issues

+### Paper Download Limitations

+While the tool can search and find papers from various sources, there are some limitations on downloading PDFs:

+1. **IEEE Xplore Papers**
+   - IEEE Xplore blocks automated downloads even for open access papers
+   - Papers require IEEE membership or institutional access
+   - The website employs anti-scraping measures that prevent direct PDF downloads
+   - **Workaround**: Use your institutional access or IEEE membership to manually download papers from the provided URLs

+2. **Other Publisher Restrictions**
+   - Similar to IEEE, many academic publishers restrict automated downloads
+   - Papers behind paywalls cannot be downloaded automatically
+   - Some publishers require authentication or institutional access

 ## Development

 ### Setting up the development environment